Vogošća: Socialist Federative Republic of Yugoslavia

-During the 1980s, the municipality of Vogošća recorded a stable and dynamic development and was recognizable by a very high level of development in the field of industry.
+During the 1980s the municipality of Vogošća recorded a stable and dynamic development and was recognizable by a very high level of industrial development.
 Vogošća was known as the second most developed municipality in the former Yugoslavia, i.e. the level of national income per capita.
 The development of the automotive industry and the roller bearing industry, which took place in cooperation with Volkswagen from Germany and SKF-Goteborg from Sweden, contributed to such a state to the greatest extent.
-In the economic structure of the wider region, mining and industry represent the dominant areas of the economy.
+In the economic structure of the wider region, mining and industry represented the dominant areas of the economy.
 The cooperation of the municipality of Vogošća with other countries in the pre-war period was at a high level.
 In addition to the developed infrastructure, local and intercity traffic, Vogošća has a developed telecommunications and PTT network with its own switchboard of 12,000 numbers, and its own RTV service with a transmitter.